visionsystemsgmbh/programming_examples/CAN/c/socketcan/README.md

 ### NetCAN Plus

 These devices work over TCP/IP and need a pseudo device that simulates a serial port i.e. `/dev/netcan0`.
+As super user you can create it as follows:

+    socat pty,link=/dev/netcan0,raw tcp:192.168.254.254:2001 &

+If you use `sudo`, invoke:

+    sudo sh -c "socat pty,link=/dev/netcan0,raw tcp:192.168.254.254:2001 &"

-Then it can be attached to the SocketCAN interface.
-The following commands set up NetCAN Plus to 1Mbit/s bitrate and attach it to the `slcan0` interface:
+Then this device can be attached to the SocketCAN interface.
+The following commands set up NetCAN Plus to 1Mbit/s bitrate and attach it to the `slcan0`

-1. `socat pty,link=/dev/netcan0,raw tcp:192.168.254.254:2001&`
+interface:

-2. `slcand -c -o -s8 /dev/netcan0`
+1. `slcand -c -o -s8 /dev/netcan0`
 2. `ip link set up slcan0`

 ## Usage examples